+21.1 Contingencies

-- 21.1 Contingencies - (a) As explained in note 18.1.1, subsequent to the periods covered under LCIA awards, SNGPL raised further ToP invoices, for the months of November 2020, April 2021 and November 2021 with respect to Balloki Plant and for the month of October 2021 with respect to HBS plant with an aggregate amount of Rs.
+(a) As explained in note 18.1.1, subsequent to the periods covered under LCIA awards dated December 15, 2022, SNGPL raised further ToP invoices, for the months of November 2020, April 2021 and November 2021 with respect to Balloki Plant and for the month of October 2021 with respect to HBS plant with an aggregate amount of Rs.
 11,213 million, which were also disputed by the Company on various legal and factual grounds.

 SNGPL has not raised further invoice for any month after November 2021 and no further action has been taken by SNGPL under dispute resolution mechanism prescribed in GSA.
-However subsequent to year end, the SNGPL, through their letters dated August 07, 2023 and August 17, 2023, proposed for execution of 'One time new arbitration agreement' for recovery of the aforementioned ToP invoices.
-Management on the basis of LCIA Awards, Judgement of High Court of Justice, London (as mentioned in note 18.1.1) and legal advisor's view believes that the Company does not have any legal obligation to pay these invoices and related default surcharge and therefore no liability has been recognized in these financial statements.
+However both parties have entered into a 'Side agreement for one time local arbitration' on November 27, 2023 for resolving dispute on the aforementioned ToP invoices.
+Management on the basis of LCIA Awards, Judgement of High Court of Justice, London and legal advisor's view believes that the Company does not have any legal obligation to pay these invoices and related default surcharge and therefore no liability has been recognized in these financial statements.

-The Company claimed a tax credit under section 65D "Tax credit for newly established industrial undertakings" of the Income Tax Ordinance, 2001 (the "Ordinance") which is admissible where the industrial undertaking is set up with at least seventy per cent equity raised through issuance of new shares for cash consideration.
+(b) The Company claimed a tax credit under section 65D "Tax credit for newly established industrial undertakings" of the Income Tax Ordinance, 2001 (the "Ordinance") which is admissible where the industrial undertaking is set up with at least seventy per cent equity raised through issuance of new shares for cash consideration.
 As per section 65D of the Ordinance, this tax credit is available to the Company for five tax years.
-The Company started claiming this tax credit from tax year 2018 after commercial operations date (CoD).
+The Company started claiming this tax credit from tax year 2018 after commercial operations date (CoD) till tax year 2022.